vue-vine/vue-vine/packages/docs/src/specification/overview.md

 <b>Before starting to use it, you're supposed to know the following conventions:</b>

 - Vine was designed to only support Vue 3.0+ and Vite.
-- Vine is only designed to support TypeScript, JavaScript-only users may not enjoy the full functionality
+- Vine is only designed to support TypeScript, JavaScript-only users can't harness the complete range of functionalities.

 :::